 Paul England in the Australian built, REPCO Holden powered AUSCA sports.

-Veteran Aussie racer, Tom Sulman in the fabulous maroon coloured DB3S Aston Martin sports.
+Veteran Aussie racer, Tom Sulman in the fabulous BRG coloured DB3S Aston Martin sports.
 What an exhaust note this car had !.
 Tom sadly lost his life in 1970 on Con Rod straight at the Mt Panorama circuit, Bathurst .
 He was driving a Lotus Eleven Sports.

 The exotic Ferrari coupe of Nino Saccilotto